Kurt Kostecki: Super2 Series

 In December 2014, Kostecki became one of the youngest people to drive a V8 Supercar when, at the age of 16, he debuted in the Dunlop Series support race for the Sydney 500 for MW Motorsport.
 Failing to finish his first race and finishing 19th in the second, he was picked up by RSport.
-His season lasted four rounds, but with a best result of 14th he stepped down from the drive to focus on school studies and was replaced with privateer Phil Woodbury.
+His season lasted four rounds, but with a best result of 14th, he stepped down from the drive to focus on school studies and was replaced with privateer Phil Woodbury.
 The Kostecki family purchased two Gen2 Holden VF Commodore chassis from Triple Eight Race Engineering (who Kurt worked for as a third mechanic), running Kurt and brother Jake from 2016 onwards.
-His fortunes improved with six top 10 finishes (including two 4th placings) and 16th in the championship.
+His fortunes improved with six top-ten finishes (including two fourth placings) and 16th in the championship.

 He finished eighth in the 2017 Super2 Series and is also competing full time in the 2018 Super2 Series.

 In 2019 he switched to Triple Eight Race Engineering finishing second in the championship.

 Supercars Championship

 In 2016, Kostecki was also gifted the unusual opportunity to drive for Team 18 at the Townsville and Ipswich rounds of the championship following extensive damage to the teams' original chassis and injury to driver Lee Holdsworth, seeing as he could provide the team a spare chassis.
 At Townsville he finished 25th in Race One and DNFed in Race Two, and in Ipswich he finished 23rd in Race One and 21st in Race Two.

-For 2018, he is entered as a wildcard at round 9 at Queensland Raceway and round 11 The Bend SuperSprint driving a Holden VF Commodore.
+For 2018, Kostecki is entered as a wildcard at round 9 at Queensland Raceway and round 11 The Bend SuperSprint driving a Holden VF Commodore.